sujaybr/Tasker/README.md

 ## To Run this Application
--Use `pip install -r requirements.txt` to install all required packages -Use `python app.py` to run the Application
+- Use `pip install -r requirements.txt` to install all required packages
+- Use `python app.py` to run the Application

 ## Here are all the features the Application has to offer